 The Law Offices of Joseph Torri focuses on various practice areas within family law.
 Our firm has represented clients throughout Whittier and surrounding areas with various family law issues, such as divorce, child custody, child visitation, child support and the assigning of spousal support.
-They also helps to create and defend prenuptial agreements and postnuptial agreements.
+They also help to create and defend prenuptial agreements and postnuptial agreements.

 General Information Regarding Prenuptial and Postnuptial Agreements in Whittier